By Eric Vandenbroeck and

 Emperor Ferdinand I founded the combined Priory of Lombardy and Venice with the

-Candida stood out vigorously against the Priory's being placed at the mercy of
+generosity, Candida stood out vigorously against the Priory's being placed at

-Candida did not achieve was the right of diplomatic representation.
-Although
+that Candida did not achieve was the right of diplomatic representation.

-the Order maintained agents in Naples and the minor capitals of Italy until
+Although the Order maintained agents in Naples and the minor capitals of Italy

-their fall in 1860, only the chargé d'affaires in
+until their fall in 1860, only the chargé d'affaires in the Duchies

-the Duchies of Modena and Parma were accorded diplomatic privileges.
-Thus the
+of Modena and Parma were accorded diplomatic privileges.
+Thus the Order's

 essentially rested during the whole period from 1814 to 1918 on the recognition